Improve the reliability of your application by using Azure Advisor

 Ensure reliable outbound connectivity with VNet NAT

 Using default outbound connecitivty provided by a Standard Load Balancer or other Azure resources is not recommended for production workloads as this causes connection failures (also called SNAT port exhaustion).
-The recommended approach is using a VNet NAT which will prevent any failures of connectivty in this regard.
+The recommended approach is using a VNet NAT which will prevent any failures of connectivity in this regard.
 NAT can scale seamlessly to ensure your application is never out ports.
 Learn more about VNet NAT.

 Ensure virtual machine fault tolerance (temporarily disabled)